MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 uriHost('https://www.localhost.com:8080')
 ```

-And returns this result: `"www.localhost.com"`
+And returns the result `"www.localhost.com"`

 <a name="uriPath"></a>